ramch22/vmcbook/book/vmconaws/network-design-patterns/transit-vpc-and-tgw.md

 </figure>

 The hub-and-spoke model enabled with a Transit VPC is advantageous in that it:
 * It simplifies the interconnectivity between large numbers of VPCs by eliminating the need for a full-mesh network.
-A full-mesh network would otherwise require n(n - 1)/2 interconnects (where n is the number of VPC or other branch networks).
+A full-mesh network would otherwise require n(n-1)/2 interconnects (where n is the number of VPC or other branch networks).
 * It enables a central entry point for Direct Connect or IPSec VPN to on-premises networks.
 * It enables a central point of enforcement for security appliances.